Iontronics and Nanoelectronics Lab at RIT

 Outside of the lab, she enjoys drawing, traveling, journaling, and playing piano.

-Huayuan Han joined the Xu lab in Summer 2023 as a first year MS student in School of Astronomy and Physics.
-Han is from China and earned his B.S in Physics from Rochester Institute of Technology in 2023.
-He is currently assisting Wyatt on the fabrication of electric-double layer gate devices and his research focus is on ionic transistors for random access memory.
+Huayuan Han joined the Xu Lab in Summer 2023 as a first-year MS student in the School of Physics and Astronomy.
+Originally from China, Han earned his BS in Physics from Rochester Institute of Technology in 2023.
+His research focuses on electrochemical random access memory for energy-efficient computing, and he is leading the group’s nanofabrication efforts.

 Outside of lab, he enjoys road trip, playing soccer, reading, photography and cooking.
 He has traveled to more than half of the states in US.